luccaparadeda/hackatona_2024_back/README.md

 $ npm run test:cov
 ```

+## Documentation

+To access the project documentation, visit the [Swagger Documentation](api.hackatona.luccaparadeda.com/docs).
+This resource provides comprehensive information on the API endpoints, usage, and integration.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: